cthorey/pdsimage/docs/source/PDS_Extractor.rst

       projection of the region.

-For instance, taken  the object ``ldem`` we have just  created, we can ask to get the data covering a  region centred at (120 E, 60S) spaning a radius of 5 km by simply taping::
+For instance, taken  the object ``ldem`` we have just  created, we can ask to get the data covering a  region centred at (120 E, 60S) spanning a radius of 5 km by simply taping::

     boundary = ldem.lambert_window(5,-60,120)
     X,Y,Z = ldem.extract_grid(*boundary)

-By default, if the given regime  boundaries end up outside of the map, the class  will set resize them  so that they correspond  to the image boundary.
+By default, if the given regime  boundaries end up outside of the map, the class  will re-size them  so that they correspond  to the image boundary.
 This should not happen for resolution smaller than 64 ppd as each image contains the whole lunar surface though.

-However, for  large resolution, the lunar  surface is cut off  in many subregions, i.e.  subimages of reasonable  size and it can be annowing to  identify  which one  is  relevant  for  the particular  region  of interest.
+However, for  large resolution, the lunar  surface is cut off  in many subregions, i.e.  subimages of reasonable  size and it can be annoying to  identify  which one  is  relevant  for  the particular  region  of interest.

-For  this reason,  this module  also integrated  two other  class, one specialized in  the topography  and one  specialized for  images, that should be prefered to BinaryTable.
+For  this reason,  this module  also integrated  two other  class, one specialized in  the topography  and one  specialized for  images, that should be preferred to BinaryTable.

 WacMap
 -----------
 WacMap is class which handle the treatment of WAC images.
-Indeed, getting an image over a specific region at the lunar surface can be annowing, you have to:
+Indeed, getting an image over a specific region at the lunar surface can be annoying, you have to:

     - Identify the region of interest.
     - Identify  the  relevant *img*  file  (  possibly multiple  due  to